· 5 min read

 • Healthy Facial Development – The tongue helps shape the upper jaw and palate, influencing overall facial growth.

-• Nasal Breathing – A properly positioned tongue supports clear nasal airways and reduces the tendency for open-mouth breathing, which impacts oxygen intake and sleep quality.
+• Nasal Breathing – A properly positioned tongue supports clear nasal airways and reduces the tendency for open-mouth breathing.

-• Swallowing Efficiency – Proper tongue movement ensures effective swallowing patterns, preventing compensatory habits that may lead to dysfunction.
+• Swallowing Efficiency – Proper tongue movement ensures effective swallowing patterns, preventing compensatory habits.

 How to Measure Your Tongue Flexibility